top of page

 COVER THE DRAWING WITH A PIECE OF PAPER (OPTIONAL)

-It might be a good idea to cover the portion of the drawing that you’re not working on with another piece of paper.
+It can be helpful to cover the parts of your drawing that you’re not currently working on with another sheet of paper.

 RELAX AND DON’T STIPPLE TOO FAST